yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth2-app2app-browserless.md

 : Proof Key for Code Exchange (PKCE) {{RFC7636}}, a mechanism to prevent various attacks on OAuth authorization codes.

+"OAuth Broker":
+: A component acting as an Authorization Server for its clients, as well as an OAuth Client towards Downstream Authorization Servers.
+Brokers are used to facilitate a trust relationship when there is no direct relation between an OAuth Client and the Authorization Server where the end-user authenticates and authorizes.
+Brokers are used in federation use cases, such as in Academia and in the business world connecting across subsidiaries or B2B relationships across corporations.
+Facilitation of trust across OAuth Clients and Authorization servers not directly connected may be solved in the future with {{OpenID.Federation}}, Brokers have been long used as an established pattern to bridge trust networks.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}